cdapio/cdap/cdap-docs/cdap-apps/source/index.rst

 In the future, a variety of system artifacts will be delivered.
 The framework is
 extensible: users can write their own artifacts if they so chose, and can manage the lifecycle of their custom applications using CDAP.

-.. rubric:: Navigator Integration Application

-The Navigator Integration App is an application built by the team at Cask for bridging CDAP Metadata with Cloudera's data management tool, Navigator.
-The Navigator Integration App is a CDAP-native application that uses a real-time flow to fetch the CDAP Metadata and write it to Cloudera Navigator.